 Champagne Marie Courtin is located in the village of Polisot in the Côte des Bars, in the southern part of the Champagne region.
 With its slightly warmer temperatures, this area is particularly prized for its Pinot Noir grapes.
 Combined with the Kimmeridgian limestone sub soils, the champagnes retain a freshness similar to Chablis, which is actually closer to Polisot than Reims!
 In fact, many of the Grand Marques source their Pinot Noir from the Côte des Bars because of this unique combination of texture and delineation that the sub-zone provides.

-Dominique Moreau created the estate in 2005 with a vision to produce a series of single-vineyard, single varietal, single vintage Champagnes from Biodynamically-grown grapes that are farmed and elaborated with meticulous care.
+Dominique Moreau created the estate in 2005 with a vision to produce a series of single-vineyard, single-variety, single-vintage Champagnes from Biodynamically-grown grapes that are farmed and elaborated with meticulous care.
 This philosophy is in stark contrast with the predominant mindset in Champagne which is all about blending grapes, vineyards and vintages (for a consistent product), and with a tendency towards very high yields and full-on chemical treatments.

-Dominique named her estate after her grandmother, Marie Courtin, whom she describes as a “woman of the earth”.
-Most of her wines come from a hillside vineyard of 40-45 year old, massale-selection Pinot Noir in Polisot (located the next town over from Celles-sur-Ource, where Cédric Bouchard lives and works).
+Most of Dominique's wines come from a hillside vineyard of 40-45 year old, massale-selection Pinot Noir in Polisot (located the next town over from Celles-sur-Ource, where Cédric Bouchard lives and works).
 The combination of low yields, clay-limestone soils (with bands of Kimmeridgian) and an east/southeast exposure gives the wines both power and cut, with an intense brininess and minerality at their core.

-The estate also produces tiny amounts of a Blanc de Blanc (from Chardonnay), a Rose, and also a cuvee made without any added SO2.
-The style of all her wines is super-energetic and chisled, though with an underlying power from both her viticulural practices and the terroirs and varietals that she exploits.
+In addition to the three Blanc de Noirs, Domininue producers tiny amounts of a Blanc de Blancs with her cuvées Eloquence (barrel-aged Chardonnay), and Présence (Chardonnay and Pinot), along with two macerated Rosés known as Indulgence and Allégeance (zero sulfur).
+The style of her wines is electric and chiseled, with an underlying power from both her viticulural practices and the terroirs and varieties that she exploits.
 These are spectacular wines at the table as they combine multiple vectors of complexity, power and delineation that all play off each other depending on the dishes they are served with.

 Along with Dominique's intense dedication to the care of her vineyards and her winemaking, she also embraces a spiritual philosophy in her production and viticulture.
 In one particular technique, she uses pendulums (often used in energy healing practices) in both the vineyard and cellar to aid in evaluating both the evolution of the grapes on the vine as well as the wine during élévage.
 She explains that the pendulum changes its natural rhythm and swing based on the energy emitted from a living being, whether person, vineyard, or wine.